In the 21st century, period poverty is still rife throughout the world.

 Good menstrual health is not an option but a necessity.

-Normalising periods and freeing them from the shackles of stigma and myths is not enough without providing guidance on how to deal with them properly.
-Sanitary products are seldom used in many parts of the world – girls do not know what they are, let alone how to use them.
+Normalising periods and freeing them from the shackles of stigma and myths is not enough without guiding how to deal with them properly.
+For example, sanitary products are seldom used in many parts of the world – girls do not know what they are, let alone how to use them.

 Education on How to Manage Periods